Savory/Danet/doc/overview/controllers.md

 path.
 What is the route path?
 The route path for a handler is determined by concatenating the (optional) prefix declared for the controller, and any path specified in the method's decorator.
-Since we've declared a prefix for every route ( `cats`), and haven't added any path information in the decorator, Danet will map `GET /cats` requests to this handler.
+Since we've declared a prefix for every route ( `todo`), and haven't added any path information in the decorator, Danet will map `GET /todo` requests to this handler.
 As mentioned, the path includes both the optional controller path prefix **and** any path string declared in the request method decorator.
 For example, a path prefix of `customers` combined with the decorator `@Get('profile')` would produce a route mapping for requests